Imran4424/Machine-Learning-Models/README.md

 #### Training Dataset

-Training dataset is also called labelled dataset which is used to train a model.
-Through training a model will learn from extracted features of the training dataset.
+A training dataset is also called a labelled dataset which is used to train a model.
+During training, the model learns the features extracted from the training dataset.
-And from the label the model will learn about the expected prediction based of the given features of the training dataset.
+From the label, the model will learn about the expected prediction based on the given features of the training dataset.

 #### Testing Dataset

-Testing dataset is also known as unlabelled data which contain all the features of training dataset but not the expected prediction label.
+A Testing dataset is also known as unlabelled data which contains all the features of the training dataset but not the expected prediction label.
 Testing datasets are used to determine the performance accuracy of a trained model.

-Usually, we need to divide the whole dataset as Training and testing dataset.
-The dividation ratios has three common choices
+Usually, we need to divide the whole dataset as a Training and testing dataset.
+The divination ratios have three common choices

 - 80% (Training), 20% (Testing) - Most popular choice (As far as I know)
 - 90% (Training), 10% (Testing) - When the dataset size is small